Skip to main content

 High radon is a solvable problem.
 We have studied high radon properties, before and after mitigation and found C-NRPP installed systems to be extremely effective at reducing radon to safe levels.
 You can see the full, free-to-access research article by clicking on the figure below.

-Long-term (90+ days) residential radon before mitigation (red bars) and after installation of a C-NRPP-certified mitigation system (blue bars)
+Long-term (90+ days) residential radon before mitigation (blue bars) and after installation of a C-NRPP-certified mitigation system (yellow bars)

 No Results